msfrq8/openIAE/iae-global/developer_resources/About_SAM_data.md

 Exclusion records identify those parties excluded from receiving federal contracts, certain subcontracts, and from certain types of federal financial and non-financial assistance and benefits.
 These are also commonly known as “suspensions” and “debarments”.

-There are 4 types of Exclusions;
+There are 4 types of Exclusions:

 1. Ineligible (Proceedings Pending)
 2. Ineligible (Proceedings Completed)
 3. Prohibition/Restriction
 4. Voluntary Exclusion

 Exclusions have a Cause and Effect or in other words, what events lead to the Exclusion and what limitations are imposed on the Entity with the Exclusion.
-For more details on Exclusion Types go <here>  link: https://www.sam.gov/portal/SAM/?navigationalstate=JBPNS_rO0ABXdcACJqYXZheC5mYWNlcy5wb3J0bGV0YnJpZGdlLlNUQVRFX0lEAAAAAQApdmlldzpjYjYyZGNkNS1kNTc4LTRmZDUtYjgyMi02MzVkZWFiOWQ5ZWQAB19fRU9GX18*&portal:componentId=8ed96f1b-09ff-48fe-aadf-71d9e89e497e&interactionstate=JBPNS_rO0ABXc5ABBfanNmQnJpZGdlVmlld0lkAAAAAQAYL2pzZi9oZWxwL3NhbUhlbHBOYXYuanNwAAdfX0VPRl9f&portal:type=action##11
+For more details on Exclusion Types [Go Here.](https://www.sam.gov/portal/SAM/?navigationalstate=JBPNS_rO0ABXdcACJqYXZheC5mYWNlcy5wb3J0bGV0YnJpZGdlLlNUQVRFX0lEAAAAAQApdmlldzpjYjYyZGNkNS1kNTc4LTRmZDUtYjgyMi02MzVkZWFiOWQ5ZWQAB19fRU9GX18*&portal:componentId=8ed96f1b-09ff-48fe-aadf-71d9e89e497e&interactionstate=JBPNS_rO0ABXc5ABBfanNmQnJpZGdlVmlld0lkAAAAAQAYL2pzZi9oZWxwL3NhbUhlbHBOYXYuanNwAAdfX0VPRl9f&portal:type=action##11)

 #### Where to get SAM Data

-You can get Entity Data or Exclusions data by using SAM Web Services [link to SAM web services] or by downloading SAM extracts [link to SAM extracts page]
+You can get Entity Data or Exclusions data by [using SAM Web Services](Using_SAM_web_services.html) or by downloading SAM extracts from the [Github IAE Architecture Repository folder](https://github.com/GSA/IAE-Architecture/tree/master/as-is/tech-docs/SAM/Sample%20Extract%20Files)

 Lots of work has recently been done SAM APIs.
 You can search Entity Data and also check the status of a SAM Registration.
-Learn more by clicking here [link to SAM APIs]
+Learn more by [clicking here](https://gsa.github.io/sam_api/sam/).